MCCitiesNetwork/VaultStorage/README.md

 Command (in‑game):
 - /vault — opens the main menu (all actions flow through the menu).

-Note on legacy commands:
-- As of 1.0.1, legacy subcommands (/vault list, /vault open, /vault place, /vault capture) were removed in favor of the unified menu flow via /vault.

 ## For Server Managers (Installation, Database, Permissions, Menus, Operations)

 ### Requirements